Discover the 10 BEST things to do in Santorini, Greece. I'll show you what NOT TO MISS!

 Akrotiri is one of the top things to do in Santorini for history buffs

-Whether you believe the connection or not, one thing is certain - this explosion had devastating effects far and wide.
+Whether you believe the connection or not, one thing is certain; this explosion created devastating effects far and wide.

 The Akrotiri archeological site is easy to visit.
 It’s completely covered and has ramps built around the buildings so you can wander over and through the buildings and sidewalks.